 Additional scrutiny, workplace discrimination, and stigma just serve to make an already difficult situation even more challenging for people already dealing with a medical condition that affects their quality of life and ability to perform daily activities.

-Understanding the challenges faced by people suffering from invisible disabilities can help you become more sensitive to those challenges and better able to help people in your life who must face these challenges.
+Understanding the challenges faced by teens suffering from invisible disabilities can help you become more sensitive to those challenges and better able to help people in your life who must face these challenges.